dataddo/pgq/README.md

 func main() {
 	queueName := "my_queue"

-	// create string contains the "CREATE TABLE my_queue ..."
+	// create string contains the "CREATE TABLE queueName ..."
-	// which you may use for table creation.
-	// You may also use the "GenerateDropTableQuery" for dropping the table create := schema.GenerateCreateTableQuery(queueName)
+	// which you may use for table and indexes creation. create := schema.GenerateCreateTableQuery(queueName)
 	fmt.Println(create)

-}
+	// You may also use the "GenerateDropTableQuery" for dropping all the pgq artifacts (down migration) }
 ```